 - Blackadder had several examples, such as a "time passes" fade to the post-sex cigarette with a title card reading "Two Minutes Later."

 - The Golden Girls: This and being an incurable skirt-chaser are the defining traits of Dorothy's ex-husband, Stan.
-In fact, Stan's lack of stamina is mentioned more than his infidelity by Dorothy, specifically the night that resulted in her Shotgun Wedding was retold as "It took three seconds.
+In fact, Stan's lack of stamina is mentioned more than his infidelity by Dorothy, specifically the night that resulted in her Shotgun Wedding was retold as "It took twelve seconds.
 I wasn't sure we did anything until nine months later when the baby came."